Former McDonald's employee arrested for spitting in customer's coffee

 Baer ordered an iced sugar-free French vanilla latte.
 But that day, her usual drive-thru experience turned out to be anything but.

-"To me it's like a threat on your life.
-It really is."
+"To me, it's like a threat on your life.
+It really is," Baer said.

 At the time of incident in Dec.
-2020, "We're all walking around wearing masks, social distancing, not going to school, working from home, and this person has the audacity to spit directly into something that you're going to drink.
-It is so dangerous."
+2020, "we're all walking around wearing masks, social distancing, not going to school, working from home, and this person has the audacity to spit directly into something that you're going to drink.
+It is so dangerous," she said.

-An insurance adjuster working for McDonald's in a phone call recorded by both sides told Cynthia about the surveillance video of the incident.
+An insurance adjuster working for McDonald's (in a phone call recorded by both sides) told Baer about the surveillance video of the incident.

 "I felt violated!"
-Cynthia exclaimed.
+Baer exclaimed.
 "I felt absolutely violated and I had concern about what you could potentially get from ingesting someone's spit.
-Here you have a frontline restaurant worker who is choosing to be reckless ... knowing they are at a very high risk for COVID."
+Here you have a frontline restaurant worker who is choosing to be reckless...knowing they are at a very high risk for COVID."

 The risk soon became real.

 "I realized that I was having symptoms from COVID.
-I got very sick, got tested and it was positive."
+I got very sick, got tested, and it was positive," Baer said.

-Cynthia got tested Dec.
+Baer got tested on Dec.
 27, five days after drinking the contaminated coffee.

 When our report first aired, McDonald's told 13 Investigates no one was available for an on-camera interview.